zaun/entity-sprite-engine/docs/entity.md

 ## Components Proxy

-The `components` property is a **proxy table** with its own metatable `ComponentsProxyMeta`.
-It provides array-like access and management methods for entity components.
+The `components` property is a **proxy table** that provides array-like access and management methods for entity components.

 ### Array Access
 You can access components by index (1-based):